Resources and information

 Engagement Programme Funding

-The Engagement Programme has funding available for engagement activities that will enable New Zelanders to make informed decisions in regards to climate change impacts.
+The Engagement Programme has funding available for engagement activities that will enable New Zelanders to make informed decisions about climate change adaptation.
 There is a simple process and form to complete, but in the first instance please contact the following contacts to discuss your idea:

 For public activities please email Alex Keeble, Senior Communications Advisor